What is 4PL logistics: Difference between 3PL and 4PL logistics

 • Multi-modal transportation efficiency.

 74% of supply chain companies use 4 or 5 transportation methods, including road, air, and rail freight.
 4PL service providers excel at solving the VRP problem (vehicle routing) across these different modes, optimizing routes and selecting the most cost-effective transportation mix for each shipment.
-This approach reduces both costs and environmental impact.
+Multi-modal complexity was central to the Driven Connect platform, as varied vehicle types, regions, and pricing structures had to be compared within a single quoting flow.
+Handling that kind of routing and carrier diversity at scale is what 4PL technology needs to do.

 • Technology integration and future growth.

 By 2030, up to 20,000 companies may use 4PL services — a 50% rise from 2021.
 This growth reflects the increasing complexity of global supply chains and demand for advanced technology integration.
 4PL providers implement blockchain, AI, and real-time tracking systems that most companies cannot afford or manage independently.
+It impacts the environment positively, too.
+The carbon emissions module we built into Driven Connect is a good example of what technology integration looks like in practice at this level.

 The decision to use 4PL services typically makes sense when your logistics costs start taking up large chunks of your revenue, you ship to multiple regions regularly, or you struggle to meet delivery commitments consistently.